 access control: The prevention of unauthorized usage of resources.

-access point (AP): An entity that contains one station (STA) and provides access to the distribution system services, via the wireless medium (WM) for associated STAs.
+access point: [AP] An entity that contains one station (STA) and provides access to the distribution system services, via the wireless medium (WM) for associated STAs.
 An AP comprises a STA and a distribution system access function (DSAF).

-access point (AP) reachability: An AP is reachable by a station (STA) if preauthentication messages can be exchanged between the STA and the target AP via the distribution system (DS).
+access point (AP) reachability: [AP reachability] An AP is reachable by a station (STA) if preauthentication messages can be exchanged between the STA and the target AP via the distribution system (DS).

 Preauthentication is defined in 12.6.10.2 (Preauthentication and RSNA key management).

-additional authentication data (AAD): Data that are not encrypted, but are cryptographically -protected.
+additional authentication data: [AAD] Data that are not encrypted, but are cryptographically -protected.

 admission control: An algorithm intended to prevent the violation of parameterized service commitments made by the network to admitted flows by controlling the admittance of a new flow into a resource constrained network.

-aggregate medium access control (MAC) protocol data unit (A-MPDU): A structure that contains one or more MPDUs and is transported by a physical layer (PHY) as a single PHY service data unit (PSDU).
+aggregate medium access control (MAC) protocol data unit: [A-MPDU] A structure that contains one or more MPDUs and is transported by a physical layer (PHY) as a single PHY service data unit (PSDU).

-aggregate medium access control (MAC) protocol data unit (A-MPDU) subframe: A portion of an A-MPDU that contains a delimiter and optionally contains an MPDU plus any necessary padding.
+aggregate medium access control (MAC) protocol data unit (A-MPDU) subframe: [A-MPDU subframe] A portion of an A-MPDU that contains a delimiter and optionally contains an MPDU plus any necessary padding.

-aggregate medium access control (MAC) service data unit (A-MSDU): A structure that contains one or more MSDUs and is transmitted in one or more QoS Data frames with the same sequence number.
+aggregate medium access control (MAC) service data unit: [A-MSDU] A structure that contains one or more MSDUs and is transmitted in one or more QoS Data frames with the same sequence number.

-aggregate medium access control (MAC) service data unit (A-MSDU) subframe: A portion of an A-MSDU that contains a header and associated MSDU.
+aggregate medium access control (MAC) service data unit (A-MSDU) subframe: [A-MSDU subframe] A portion of an A-MSDU that contains a header and associated MSDU.

 antenna connector: The measurement point of reference for radio frequency (RF) measurements in a station (STA).
 The antenna connector is the point in the STA architecture comprising a) a receive antenna connector representing the input of the receiver (output of the antenna) for radio reception and b) a transmit antenna connector representing the input of the antenna (output of the transmitter) for radio transmission.
 In systems using multiple antennas or antenna arrays, the antenna connector is a virtual point representing the aggregate output of (and input to) the multiple antennas.
 In systems using active antenna arrays with processing, the transmit antenna connector or receive antenna connector is respectively the input or output of the active array, which includes any processing gain of the active antenna subsystem.